jjmaldonis/obsidian-audio-notes/README.md

 #### Pricing

 I would love to be able to provide this online transcription service for free.
 Unfortunately, the costs are prohibitive.
-For example, [replicate.com](https://www.replicate.com) charges over $8.00 _per hour!_ of audio for transcribing audio to text with high accuracy.
+For example, [replicate.com](https://www.replicate.com) charges over $8.00 _per hour!_ for transcribing audio to text with high accuracy.
 If a podcast is an hour long, that would be $8.00 just to get a highly accurate transcript.
 I am doing my best to keep costs low, which is why I am running a Beta program.

 Costs scale with accuracy, so the price tiers increase based on the accuracy level you want.